 I always travel with multiple charging wires and SD Cards.
 I keep these stored together inside a sturdy case, an old sunglasses case works great for this as it just the right size to not allow movement, meaning the wires will not get tangled like they do in a bag.
 Any bigger electrical items such as my cameras will stay with me in my cabin bag, this may be an obvious thing but I never used to do this until I lost my bag travelling to Atlanta at the start of the year.
 I was reunited with my case after a few days but I spent the whole time worrying that my GoPro had been stolen.

 I always read while I am away but I will only take a Kindle with me, it is not unusual for me to go through 3-4 books on a two-week break, carrying physical books would be a waste of valuable space and not smart packing at all.
 Carrying a Kindle means I can also purchase a new book quickly if I get through all of my allocated ones.
+If you are interested, you can find all my other technology packing essentials.

 If you are planning on taking a towel with you, I would urge you to opt for a microfibre towel over a standard beach towel, especially if you are travelling with a backpack.
 It is compact and dries quickly, I also find the quality holds for longer than a beach towel.
 If you do want to take your favourite beach towel, it will need to be the last thing which goes in your case.
 Lay it over the top of all your items and it will also work as a protective layer.